Field Trips Policy

-Within 24 hours, work-related accidents must be reported by the individual involved to the supervisor, Human Resource Management, and, if applicable, the Office of Institutional Opportunity and Access (IOA).
+Within 24 hours, work-related accidents must be reported by the individual involved to the supervisor, Human Resource Management, and, if applicable, the Office of Civil Rights & Title IX.
 For further detailed information regarding work-related accidents, refer to the Workers’ Compensation policy.

 The Trip Coordinator and field trip participants are expected to adhere to all University policies while participating in field trips, including the Faculty Code of Rights, Responsibilities, and Conduct and the Code of Student Rights and Responsibilities (Student Code).
 The University is not responsible for any lost or damaged personal property while partaking in a University sponsored field trip.

 For the purpose of this policy, field trips do not include internships, study abroad, service-learning assignments for individual students, on-campus excursions, or trips by co-curricular groups.